What is Group Health Insurance? All You Need to Know

 - Out-of-job means out-of-plan

-In case you leave the organization, you are not entitled to get the benefits from the group insurance policy.
+When you’re covered under a group health insurance plan, you are not entitled to get the benefits from the group insurance policy once you leave the organization.
 This is effective from the date of your relieving from the organization or the date of resignation, as the case may be.
-The policy is only valid for the current employees and continues to stay valid until the day you are working in the organization.
+A group medical insurance is only for the current employees and continues to stay valid until the day you are working in the organization.

 - Small businesses

-Group Insurance is a cost to the company; therefore, they are very conscious of the amount of premium that they must pay.
-The premium amount depends on the coverage of the policy as well as the number of employees covered.
-Insurance companies in general work on the probability of claim rather than the amount of claim.
+In most cases, companies pay for the full or partial cost for a group health insurance.
+Naturally, the premiums for covering all te employees sums up to be a massive amount that is incurred regularly.
+Hence, group health insurance is a huge cost to the company and they are very conscious of the amount of premium that they must pay.
+The premium amount for a group health insurance policy depends on the coverage of the policy as well as the number of employees covered.
+This is because the insurance companies are more focussed on the probability of claim rather than the amount of claim when it comes to group medical insurance.

 - Limited coverage

 Since the policy is standard and common for all the employees, the coverage may be insufficient for a few employees.
-In case of an individual plan, you can decide the amount of coverage and the benefits and types of ailments to be covered in your health insurance policy.
+An individual health insurance plan offers you flexibility and customizability.
+You can decide the amount of coverage and the benefits and types of ailments to be covered in your health insurance policy.
+The best health insurance plans also offer differnt policy options to cater to the needs of different segments of customers with diverse health insurance needs.

 - Retired employees